 Safewalk volunteers are available to walk people safely to their destination on or near campus - Sunday to Thursday from 8:30 pm to 11:30 pm.
 After these hours, Protective Service officers will take over the duties of the student volunteers.
 This service is free and available to students, staff, and faculty.

 Requesting Safewalk volunteers to walk with you is easy:

 - Call 306-966-7233 (SAFE) - Approach an on-duty Safewalker and request a walk

-Location: Room 27, Arts Tunnel

-Phone number: 306-966-7233 (SAFE)

-Hours: Sunday-Thursday, 24 hours a day
+Room 27, Arts Tunnel 306-966-7233 (SAFE) Sunday to Thursday, 24 hours a day